looker/hackernews/01_intro.md

 ## Getting Started

 Let's first start with Stories.
 First we run Looker's generator to create a LookML model for stories.
-Each field in the table with have an associated LookML declaration.
+Each field in the table will have an associated LookML dimension.
+These dimensions are used both in Looker's Explorer and to write SQL statements and run them in BigQuery.

+Without any changing any of this code, we can explore the data immediately.

 ```
 - explore: stories